-All of these measures have helped to strengthen the Bank's financial position, including international liquidity and solvency metrics.
-However, as at December 2023, consolidated capital adequacy ratios stood at 5.21%, 5.21% and 5.33% for CET1, Tier 1 and Total CAR respectively, above the minimum required levels of 4.5%, 6% and 8% applicable in 2023 (since banks are allowed to draw down on the 2.5% capital conservation buffer during 2023 and 2024).
-Negative impact is anticipated from the application of the new official exchange rate of LBP 89,500 to the US Dollar effective 31 January 2024, upon translation of FCY-denominated risk-weighted assets.
+The Bank is taking measures to help strengthen its financial position, including international liquidity and solvency metrics.
+However, as at 31 December 2024, consolidated capital adequacy ratios stood at 6.69%, 6.69% and 6.78% for CET1, Tier 1 and Total CAR respectively (minimum regulatory levels of 4.5%, 6.0% and 8.0%, since banks are allowed to draw down on the 2.5% capital conservation buffer during 2023 and 2024).

-The Bank is unable to predict the response of the Central Bank of Lebanon on its submitted roadmap, as well as the level of its adherence with the banking regulations and its planned actions, nor is it able to predict the measures that might be taken by the regulator in that regard.
-Once the Bank receives an official feedback from the Central Bank of Lebanon, Management will be able to assess its impact on the financial statements of the Bank.

-The Bank is also uncertain whether the measures set out in its roadmap above would be sufficient to cover all its commitments as they become due and restore the activities of the Bank to normal pre-crisis levels.
-Such sufficiency and a reasonable and credible plan can only be achieved once the uncertainties from the prevailing crisis, the multitude of exchange rates, hyperinflation, as well as the implementation of a clear national fiscal and economic recovery plan are resolved.
+In the continued absence of the long awaited banking restructuring plan, the Bank is unable to predict the impact of the crisis and the then adopted restructuring plan on the financial statements of the Bank in Lebanon, nor it is able to predict the measures that might be taken by the regulator in that regard.
+The Bank is also uncertain whether the measures implemented since the outset of the crisis and mentioned above would be sufficient to cover all its commitments as they become due and restore the activities of the Bank to normal pre-crisis levels.
+Such sufficiency and a reasonable and credible plan can only be achieved once the uncertainties from the prevailing crisis, and, as well as the implementation of a clear national fiscal and economic recovery plan are resolved.
+It is only at that particular point in time that a pro-forma balance sheet of the Bank will be prepared and will include the effects of the hyperinflation, the effects of the restructuring of the government debt securities, the effects of the restructuring of the Central Bank of Lebanon balance-sheet and to a lesser extent the effects on its private loan portfolio.

-Measures by the Bank (continued)

 The Lebanese crisis which was set off during the last quarter of 2019 has imposed severe limitations on the ability to conduct Commercial Banking activities or transactions under the normal course of business in Lebanon.
-Market embedded factors, such as de facto capital controls, inability to secure foreign liquidity and the existence of several values for the US Dollar, resulted in several practices and transactions that would not qualify as normal course of business in a non-crisis environment, and for which there are no directly observable prices or a governing legal/regulatory framework.
-Such practices and transactions expose the Bank to increased litigation and regulatory risks, and negatively impact the financial position of the Bank, its regulatory ratios and covenants due to the adverse effects of the uncertainties.
+Market embedded factors, such as de-facto capital controls, inability to secure foreign liquidity and the existence of several values for the US Dollar, resulted into several practices and transactions that would not qualify as normal course of business in a non-crisis environment, and for which there are no directly observable prices or a governing legal/regulatory framework.
+Such practices and transactions expose the Bank to increased litigation and regulatory risks, and negatively impact the financial position of the Bank, its regulatory ratios and covenants due the adverse effects of the uncertainties.
 There is a significant uncertainty in relation to the extent and period over which this situation will continue and the impact that conducting operations under a crisis environment in the foreseeable future will further have on the Bank's financial position, future cash flows, results of operations, regulatory ratios and covenants.
 The Bank's realisation value of assets and sufficiency and settlement value of liabilities are premised on future events, the outcome of which are inherently uncertain.